 Set aside.

-Wash 1.5 kg of big red chilies and wipe each of them using a kitchen towel.
+Wash 3 pounds (1.5 kg) of large red chilies and wipe each of them using a kitchen towel.

 Cut the top part of the chilies and make long slits in each of them using a sharp paring knife.

-Tightly fill the masalas powder that we made earlier inside the red chilies.
+Tightly fill the masala powder that we made earlier inside the red chilies.

 Keep pushing down the chillies as you go.
 There should be a minimum gap between the stuffed chilies in the jar.

-Note – If there is some leftover masala, then just add it in the jar over the chilies.
+Note – If there is some leftover masala, then add it to the jar over the chilies.

 Add 1.5 liters of mustard oil to a pan and bring it to a boil over medium heat.